MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-within-an-existing-vnet.md

 ms.custom: devx-track-azurecli, devx-track-extended-java, devx-track-java, devx-track-javaee, devx-track-javaee-wls, devx-track-javaee-wls-aks, migration-java
 ---

-# Tutorial: Migrate Oracle WebLogic Server to Azure Kubernetes Service within a custom virtual network
+# Tutorial: Migrate Oracle WebLogic Server to Azure Kubernetes Service (AKS) within a custom virtual network

 This tutorial shows you how to deploy the Oracle WebLogic Server (WLS) on Azure Kubernetes Service (AKS) offer that integrates with a custom virtual network in the consumer's subscription.
 The WLS on AKS offer lets you decide whether to create a new virtual network or use an existing one.